What to do if you haven't saved enough for retirement

 What’s right for you

 There are more options than you would think for making money around retirement age.
-For a start, you are now allowed to continue working for the company where you are currently employed later than age 65, thanks to anti-age discrimination legislation.
+For a start, you are now allowed to continue working for the company where you are currently employed later than state pension age, thanks to anti-age discrimination legislation.

 Then there are hundreds of ‘side-earners’ that retirees can use to supplement their income.
 From ‘Instagrans’ who make money promoting products and services on their social media accounts to film extras, consultants, drivers, teachers and trainers, semi-retired workers are becoming the new normal.